 Questions will be planned carefully to ensure all children can access the learning and that their knowledge is deepening.
 All children will be expected to understand and use accurate mathematical vocabulary when explaining their mathematical thinking.
 They will be expected to speak in full sentences when sharing an answer.
 Relevant maths vocabulary will be displayed in the classroom, on slides and in books throughout all lessons in order to support their oracy.

 When new learning is introduced, ideas and activities regularly move from teacher to children and back again.
 Planned mini plenaries will take place during independent tasks through questioning.
 The teacher will move around the room, checking the understanding of all pupils throughout the lesson allowing for instant feedback and formative assessment.

 As a school, we put a high importance on improving the children's number and times table facts.
-By the end of Year 1, most children will know number bonds within 20.
-By the end of Year 4, most children will know their times tables to 12 x 12.
+By the end of Year 1, all children will know number bonds within 20.
+By the end of Year 4, all children will know their times tables to 12 x 12.
 They will be able to apply these facts confidently during maths lessons.
-Number facts and times tables will be taught through various activities including TT Rockstars and counting sticks.
 If children are secure with number facts, they will be able to focus on the concept/method/pattern rather than the number facts needed to know the answer.